abingdonpta/abingdonpta/content/docs/budget/_index.md

 | | | |
 | **Total (incl. carryover and intended reserves)** | $68,947 | $68,947 |

 **Note 1**: Four line items were consolidated into the Staff Appreciation Week line item by a vote of the General Membership on March 14, 2023.
+**Note 2**: The following changes were made by a vote of the General Membership on May 9, 2023:
+- Move $1,250 from the “Laminator Film” line item to the “Field Day” line item.
+- Move $750 from the “School Play” line item to the “Field Day” line item.
+- Move $1,000 from the “Winter Wonderland” line item to the “After-School Enrichment Scholarships” line item.
+- Move $700 from the “Movie Nights” line item to a new “Fifth Grade Picnic” line item.
+- Move $300 from the “Movie Nights” line item to a new “Fifth Grade Field Trip” line item.

 ---